flycoolman/academic-kickstart/content/coding/java/java-notes/index.md

 - Just In Time compiler (JIT) is runs after the program has started executing, on the fly.
 It has access to runtime information and makes optimizations of the code for better performance.

 [Differentiate JVM JRE JDK JIT](https://javapapers.com/core-java/differentiate-jvm-jre-jdk-jit/)

+### Class vs Interface
+- **Class:** A class is a user-defined blueprint or prototype from which objects are created.
+It represents the set of properties or methods that are common to all objects of one type.
+- **Interface:** Like a class, an interface can have methods and variables, but the methods declared in an interface are by default abstract (only method signature, no body).
+Interfaces specify what a class must do and not how.
+It is the blueprint of the class.

+An interface defines a protocol of behavior and not how we should be implemented.
+A class that implements an interface adheres to the protocol defined by that interface.

+- Interface variables are static because java interfaces cannot be instantiated on their own.
+The value of the variable must be assigned in a static context in which no instance exists.
+- The final modifier ensures the value assigned to the interface variable is a true constant that cannot be re-assigned.
+In other words, interfaces can declare only constants, not instance variables.

 ### Pass By Value and Pass By Reference and Pass Reference by Value